LeeviSav/Personal-Repository/README.md

 # Personal-Repository
-My personal repository where I store work I have created
+My personal repository where I store work I have created alone or in a group